emilydolson/CSE-830-SS-22/_weeks/01-Introduction.md

 ---
-title: "Week 0: Pre-course review"
+title: "Week 1: Pre-course review"
-date: 2019-01-11 12:00:00
+date: 2019-01-10 12:00:00
 ---

 **Week of {{ page.date | date: "%-m/%-d" }}**

-We will use this review week to go over big-O notation, asymptotic analysis, and reccurence relations.
+This week, we'll review big-O notation, asymptotic analysis, and reccurence relations.
 Most of you should already be familiar with these ideas, but we will be using them a lot over the course of the semester, so I want to make sure they're fresh in your minds.
-We will also practice these concepts in class next week.
+We will also practice these concepts in class.

-# Primary videos
+# Mandatory videos

 Make sure you are comfortable with all of the content in these videos.